MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/product-visualize/faq.md

 ## Why doesn't my model load?

 Models with very high polygon counts might take a long time to load, especially over slower connections.
 If the model doesn't load at all, the GLB file might not be valid.
 A corrupt or invalid GLB file can appear as if it were loading but it will never actually load.
 If this happens, restart the app and try again.
 If, after restarting, the model still fails to load, try re-exporting the GLB from your authoring software and upload it again to SharePoint.
-If that doesn't work, try loading the model in a different glTF viewer, such as [sandbox.BabylonJS.com](https://sandbox.babylonjs.com/).<!--Suggested.
-I think in this case it's a good idea to give the URL of the target because there's not much of a description on that page. -->
+If that doesn't work, try loading the model in a different glTF viewer, such as [sandbox.BabylonJS.com](https://sandbox.babylonjs.com/).

 Larger models might exceed the memory of the mobile device you're using.
 This is especially true for previous-generation iPhones.
-To reduce the model's memory requirements, reduce the size of any textures associated with the model and decimate the model to use fewer polygons.<!--Would this be a good place to link to further information, perhaps in the Import Tool docset?
-Or do we not want to emphasize it because it's still in preview?-->
+To reduce the model's memory requirements, reduce the size of any textures associated with the model and decimate the model to use fewer polygons.

 ## How far away from the object must I stand to see it?